fr0stxm/kodi-repo-help/README.md

 ## Getting started

-I could go through how to setup Git or your web hosting
+I could go through how to setup Git or your web hosting account, but that would take such a long time to explain so I'm going to jump straight into this.